nquinquenel/WhoHasIt/README.md

 # WhoHasIt
-WoW addon - Display players who already have the gear dropped from the mob
+WhoHasIt is a WoW addon that displays players who already have the gear dropped from the mob.

+Thanks to Ro for the help on the item cache retries.